-These luscious, creamy popsicles mango and coconut popsicles have fresh ripe mango and salted coconut milk and are dairy free.
+These luscious, creamy mango coconut popsicles have fresh ripe mango and salted coconut milk.
+They are naturally vegan, dairy free and delicous!

-Mangos are one of my favourite fruits.
-They're sweet, juicy and wonderfully versatile in both sweet and savour dishes.
-Mangos also pair perfectly with coconut milk in these mango and coconut popsicles.
-The flavour was requested by my mothers group and were super popular with the kids.
-Like many of my other popsicle recipes such as my coconut popsicles these are are dairy free so all the kids could eat them
+Mangos are one of my favorite fruits.
+They're sweet, juicy and wonderfully versatile in both sweet and savory dishes.
+Mangos also pair perfectly with coconut milk in these mango coconut popsicles.
+The flavor was requested by my mothers group and were super popular with the kids.
+Like many of my other popsicle recipes such as my coconut popsicles these are are dairy free so all the kids could eat them.

 To make mango and coconut popsicles